SongHaoru-max/Refined-TPP_Chat_Platform/CONTRIBUTING.md

 # Contributing to Chat-RefinedTPP Platform

-First off, welcome and thank you for considering contributing to Refined-TPP!!
+First off, welcome and thank you for considering contributing to Chat-RefinedTPP!!
 It's people like you that make this platform a powerful tool for the proteomics community!👍🙌

 ## 🐛 Reporting Bugs & Suggesting Features
 We use GitHub Issues to track public bugs and feature requests.
 Please ensure your description is clear and has sufficient instructions to be able to reproduce the issue.